 - Use a spoon to remove as much excess salad dressing as possible.
 You can also use the back edge of a butter knife.
 Avoid damaging the fabric by rubbing too intensely on the stained area.
 The goal is to only remove the excess salad dressing.
 Don't try to dig into the fibers of the stained area or stretch the fabric.
 The rest of the stain will be removed in the next steps.

-- Apply a stain stick, gel or spray remover and let it stand for several minutes, allowing it to completely penetrate the fabric.
+- Apply a stain stick, gel, or spray remover.
 A stain remover gel or spray will do a better job of seeping into all the parts of the fabric.
-If you use a stick stain remover, treat both sides of the stain and wait several minutes for the stain remover to penetrate the salad dressing stain fully.
+If you use a stick stain remover, treat both sides of the stain.
+Wait several minutes for the stain remover to penetrate the salad dressing stain fully.
 Rinse the stain remover out with warm or hot water before moving on to the next step.

 - Use liquid detergent to rub through the stained fabric.
 Liquid laundry detergent can break up the oil-based salad dressing if you rub it into the stained area.
 Use a few drops at a time and rub it gently into the stain.
 Work from the outside of the stain to the inside so that the oil doesn't spread and create a bigger mess.
 You can also use a mild basic dish soap if you don't have liquid laundry detergent.
 A good dish soap also works well for breaking down oily salad dressing stains.

-- Allow the garment to sit for 3-5 minutes so the laundry detergent or dish soap has enough time to work.
+- Allow the garment to sit for three to five minutes.
+This gives the laundry detergent or dish soap enough time to work.
 For tough or large stains, let it sit for up to 10 minutes.

 - Wash in the hottest water that is safe for the fabric.
 Hot water will work with the laundry detergent to break down the salad dressing stain and leave your clothes looking pristine.
 Check for any residue after the washing cycle finishes before you put it in the dryer.
 After a stain is dried, it can be very difficult to remove it.
 Repeat the steps above if the salad dressing stain remains.